saiyudhaplhaomega/Development-of-an-Angular-Plugin-for-Creating-and-Visualizing-Metabolic-Pathway-Maps/README.md

 Modules are the entrypoints for Angular to build the application or parts of it ([source](https://angular.io/guide/architecture-modules)).
 The highest module is "app.module.ts".

-This is the location of the top-level component (no other components exist at this level).
-Locate services and models (i.e., interfaces, enums) relevant for the complete application in the respective folders.
+The level of "app.module.ts" is also the location of the app component (the top-level component, no other components should be located at this level).
+Locate services and models (i.e., interfaces, enums) relevant for the complete application in the respective folders ("services", "models").

-"modules" contains feature submodules, i.e., isolated functional parts of the application.
+The "modules" folder contains feature submodules, i.e., isolated functional parts of the application.
 Modules are lazily loaded by the router on the app level.

 ![app-module-level](Styleguide/app-folders.PNG)